 Due diligence is a team effort that requires both investment professionals and often outside advisers to analyze a seller’s confidential information.
 While sellers often want to limit access to their private information, ensuring it’s available to the appropriately sized team, which is subject to confidentiality obligations, helps speed up the timeline of the assessment and initial offer.
 In this case, the company sharing its information will want to ensure as many potential parties as necessary are bound by confidentiality obligations while also ensuring the recipient of the confidential information is responsible for any breach by its representatives.

-It’s common practice for buyers to have outside parties that are involved in a deal establish their rights and obligations under a joinder to the NDA.
+It’s common practice for buyers to have outside parties that are involved in a deal establish their rights and obligations under an NDA joinder agreement.
 The joinder is used to explain that the third party is granted access to the information, whether the third party is bound by some or all elements of the NDA, and that it can meet the NDA’s requirements.
 Buyers in this case seek to ensure that the joining party can indeed protect both the seller and its confidential information and that the agreement is enforceable.

 6. No contact